Elkview, West Virginia: Demographics

+Education

 Herbert Hoover High School was named in honor of former U.S. President Herbert Hoover.
 It was located in Clendenin, a few miles north of Elkview, prior to its extensive flood damage in 2016.
 The original building was torn down, and in 2020 Kanawha County broke ground for the new building in Elkview.

+The following public schools serve the Elkview area.